-Our final choice for the best water separator is the ¾” Air Compressor in Line Water Separator by THB.
-It is quite similar to the other THB ¾” water separator that we have here.
+Our final choice for the best water separator is the ¾” in line air dryer for air compressor by THB.
+It is quite similar to the other THB water separator that we have here.
 Just like that one, this too includes a sight glass and a wall mounting bracket for checking the moisture level.

 - You can cool down the hot compressed air which will make the water vapor get condensed.
 When it happens you can easily separate the water from the air.

 - Another way is compressing the air with more pressure than you need for your compressor to work.
 After compressing the air-water will get separated.
 Then you have to let the air expand by reducing the pressure to the work level.

 - Membrane drying is a very good process of separating air and water vapor or moisture.
 Here selective permeation of the gas components is used to separate the vaporized water from the air.

 - You can use sulfuric acid or sodium chloride as absorption substances to absorb the water vapor or moisture from the air.

 - Finally, you can use the adsorption drying method.
 It involves the flow of moist air over a desiccant or hygroscopic material to make the air dry.
 Such materials are molecular sieves, silica gel, activated alumina, etc.

 Does my air compressor need a water separator?